 - Bring your right ear to your right shoulder (see Figure 14).

-While looking forward, tuck your chin.
+- While looking forward, tuck your chin.

-Do this exercise 10 times slowly (see Figure 15).
+- Do this exercise 10 times slowly.

-Sit or stand with your arms at your side.
+- Sit or stand with your arms at your side.
 Tuck your chin, as described in the chin tuck exercise above.

 If you have removable dentures or a dental prosthesis, take it out and clean it each time you clean your mouth.
 Do not sleep with these devices in your mouth.